sintutu/pixiegami-python-integration-tests/README.md

-This project follows PyTets * REST API Integration Testing with Python
+This project follows PyTest * REST API Integration Testing with Python from pixegami

 Find this on https://www.youtube.com/watch?v=7dgQRVqF1N0